Pendennis Club: The Old Fashioned Whisky Cocktail

 It has long been claimed that the Old Fashioned Whisky Cocktail was invented at the Pendennis Club.
-Some have disputed this claim noting that the term "old fashioned" was in use for cocktails before the Club was founded.
+This is flatly rejected as a "myth" by cocktail historians and writers Robert Simonson, David Wondrich, and Simon Difford on three grounds.
+Firstly, the first mention in print of "old fashioned cocktails" was in the Chicago Daily Tribune in February 1880, before the Pendennis Club was opened, and most commonly referred to old fashioned whiskey cocktails; recipes for a whiskey "Old Fashioned Cocktail" date to 1888.
 The term came into use for those who wanted the simple original cocktail–liquor with bitters, sugar and water–rather than more elaborate versions that had come into being by the mid-19th century.
-This term's use as an adjective, though, is completely distinguishable from the specific drink of this name traditionally created by a bartender at the Club.
+Secondly, the recipe itself had existed for decades – it was the traditional way of making cocktails – and the name "old fashioned" was simply a re-packaging of a drink that had long existed.
+Wondrich writes: